 Whether you’re a new trader looking to make some extra profit from the online markets, or an experienced financial trader with decades of experience under your belt, social trading can help you.
-In this guide we have reviewed the top social trading platforms for 2019 and found that ZuluTrade is by far the best social trading exchange out there.
+In this guide we have reviewed the top social trading platforms for 2019 and found that ZuluTrade is by far the best trading platforms out there.
 Getting started with them is fast, easy, and free.
 Read on to find out how to get started.

 What is Social Trading?
 Understanding the Online Trading Phenomenon

 Social trading is not entirely new.
 In fact, the idea behind social trading has been around for decades.
 However, the mix of online financial markets and social networks has birthed an entirely new wave of possibilities where platforms can allow for facilitated ‘copy trading’.
 Exchanges such as ZuluTrade enable the possibility for social trading, and external third-party sites allow for the sharing of strategies, ideas, trade concepts, and much more, which enables any beginner trader to understand ideas and get the hang of things a lot faster than they otherwise would be able to.

 This guide will dial in on Social Trading, conducted on a variety of financial markets.

 Social trading is a concept; it involves using other traders and investors and their decisions as a base model in making decisions in your own investing or trading techniques.
 As a result, it is more of a mindset, which can be translated into a process for both new and veteran traders and investors.

 Understanding what social trading is isn’t difficult.
 It is simply looking at one trade, completed by user 1, and using that information on judgment for one’s own trade.
 The process is commonly cross-referenced as ‘copy trading’ as well.
 An example can be used to understand the process even deeper.
 Take the following into consideration: